 - Seibu Railway and Seibu Properties Introduced “Aikasa” umbrella sharing service at all stations on the Seibu Shinjuku Line, contributing to the reduction of umbrella waste

 Promoting recycling and reuse

 Seibu Railway and Seibu Bus have been supplying other companies with decommissioned trains, used buses, and usable equipment to ensure their reuse and reduce the environmental burden related to their dismantling and disposal.
-The Group companies also make use of wood from thinning the forests that they manage, including a forest in the city of Hanno, Saitama Prefecture.
+The Group companies also make use of wood from thinning the forests that they manage.
+(Wooden train station benches: Seibu Forest in the city of Hanno)

-- Seibu Railway, Seibu Bus, and Ohmi Taxi Supplied other companies with decommissioned trains, used buses and taxis (after maintenance and inspection), and used signaling equipment
+- Seibu Railway, Seibu Bus, and Ohmi Taxi Supplied other companies with decommissioned trains and maintenance equipment, used signaling equipment, used buses and taxis

 - Seibu Landscape Reusing soil from a water treatment plant (previously used to purify industrial wastewater) as soil for growing plants and trees at a facility in the city of Otsu, Shiga Prefecture